 - PRS International Showcase Fund: Offers support for UK artists, bands, songwriters and producers to reach a worldwide audience through performing at various international festivals and conferences.
 It is run in partnership with British Underground, UK Trade and Investment, Arts Council England and the Musicians’ Union.

 - PRS Foundation grants for music creators and organisations: PRS offer funding for both individuals/artists and businesses.

-- The Licensed Trade Charity grants: Turn2Us is a licensed trade charity that support workers, or former workers, in licensed premises'.
+- The Licensed Trade Charity grants: Turn2Us is a licensed trade charity that supports workers, or former workers, in licensed premises.
 They offer grants to help with financial hardship, including rent/deposits and household bills.